nickrenfo2/dev-accelerators/Blockchain-Crypto/Lesson1/lesson.md

 		2. Work for it (mining)
 	4. Analyzing the solution
 4. Things we missed
-1. Mining
+	1. Nodes
 	2. Wallets
 	3. Transactions / UTXOs
 	4. Merkle Trees
 10. References and Relevant Links

 ## Foreword - Things to know